guiwitz/DAVPy/Readme.md

 ## Installation
 ### Local installation
 #### Using conda
-To run Python and Jupyter we strongly recommend to install the necessary software via conda.
-Conda is an environment manager that allows you to create for each of your projects a specific environment on your computer in which you can then install combinations of Python packages without interference between projects.
+To run Python and Jupyter we strongly recommend to install the necessary software via conda or pixi.
+These two software are environment managers that allow you to create for each of your projects a specific environment on your computer in which you can then install combinations of Python packages without interference between projects.
 Conda comes in many flavours but we strongly recommend to use Miniforge and follow the instructions on the [Miniforge website](https://github.com/conda-forge/miniforge#install).
 Miniforge contains a minimal version of conda and is an open-source project, ensuring that by default your packages will also come from an open-source package repository (conda-forge), avoiding potential licensing issues with Anaconda.
+[Pixi](https://pixi.prefix.dev/latest/) is a newer environment manager that is also open-source and can be used as an alternative to conda.
+In particular it allows for a simpler tracking of dependencies, especially across conda and pypi.

 #### Getting the course material